KennySohl/ToDo/README.md

 # ToDo
-A Spring Java application for a To Do list
+A Spring Java application for a To Do list.